TeXworks/texworks/modules/QtPDF/README.md

    correct, all the moving of objects is superfluous as well.
  - Implement text search for PDF files.
  - Port scripting-related functions from Tw (if any)
- - Icons (add icons for page modes, make marquee zoom icon consistent with other icons)
  - Handling of encrypted/password protected files (this needs to be handled during loading; accessing some functions (e.g., for rendering) in a locked document crashes the program)